-Matuya Sensen makes the perfect base for sightseeing in Hokuriku area.
+Matuya Sensen is the perfect base for sightseeing in the Hokuriku region.

-Learn about the popular sightseeing spots in each area.
+Learn more about some of the most popular sightseeing spots in each area.

-There are tons of popular sightseeing spots in the surrounding area.
+There are plenty of popular sightseeing spots to explore in the surrounding area.

 Tojinbo is a series of steep cliffs with a height of more than 20 meters.
 The cliffs are a nationally designated place of scenic beauty and are also a national natural treasure.
 There are naturally shaped rocks that look like a lion, a candle, and many more interesting shapes, and visitors can enjoy looking at them from a sightseeing boat.